DevicesCoe/DivisibleWorkspaceBlueprint/README.md

 **NOTE: Do NOT power on your Codecs or Switch until instructed to!**

 Steps to be completed:
+1. Download the switch configuration that matches your configuration and the **DWS_Wizard.js** file.
-1. Physically wire the rooms according the provided wiring diagram that matches your configuration.
+2. Physically wire the rooms according the wiring diagram that matches your configuration.
-2. Format a USB Key to have 4G Partition with FAT32.
+3. Format a USB Key to have 4G Partition with FAT32.
-3. Load the ciscortr.cfg file for your respective switch into the base directory of the USB Key. **Do NOT rename this file or put it into subfolders.**
+4. Load the ciscortr.cfg file for your respective switch into the base directory of the USB Key. **Do NOT rename this file or put it into subfolders.**
-4. Plug the USB Key into the port on the front of the 9200CX.
+5. Plug the USB Key into the port on the front of the 9200CX.
-5. Power on the switch.
+6. Power on the switch.
 The auto-configuration will take **6 minutes** to complete from power on.
-6. Log in to Control Hub (admin.webex.com) and select **Devices** from the left hand menu.
+7. Log in to Control Hub (admin.webex.com) and select **Devices** from the left hand menu.
-7. Select **Templates** at the top and click **"Create Template"**.
+8. Select **Templates** at the top and click **"Create Template"**.
-8. Name the template something descriptive such as "Divisible Workspaces".
+9. Name the template something descriptive such as "Divisible Workspaces".
-9. Select the following configurations and values:
+10. Select the following configurations and values:

 | **Configuration** | **Value** |
 |---|---|